* Ministry warns of disinformation from outside

 * Rimsevics says victim of smear campaign

-* PM says still no evidence backing allegation (Releads with defence ministry statement)
+* PM says still no evidence backing allegation (Releads with defense ministry statement)

 RIGA, Feb 20 (Reuters) - Corruption allegations that led to the suspension of Latvia's central bank governor on Tuesday may be part of a disinformation campaign aimed at damaging trust in the country and influencing October elections, its Defence Ministry said.